Montoneros: Ideology

-Other figures that the Montoneros were influenced by included Juan José Hernández Arregui who considered Peronism "the vehicle of the nation doing battle with imperialism", historian José María Rosa who defined Peronism as revolutionary anti-imperialism, dissident communist Rodolfo Puiggrós who promoted 'Peronist Marxism', and Arturo Jauretche who founded left-wing nationalist FORJA in 1935 and became a Peronist in 1940s.
+Other figures who influenced the Montoneros included the Juan José Hernández Arregui, who considered Peronism "the vehicle of the nation doing battle with imperialism"; historian José María Rosa, who defined Peronism as revolutionary anti-imperialism; dissident communist Rodolfo Puiggrós, who promoted 'Peronist Marxism'; and Arturo Jauretche, who founded the left-wing nationalist Fuerza de Orientación Radical de la Joven Argentina (FORJA) in 1935 and became a Peronist in the 1940s.
 In the late 1960s, Jauretche and Arregui held regular discussions with the Montonero leadership, refining their ideology and rhetoric.
-Montoneros were also influenced by the polemic between their political mentors and inspirations – in 1969 Perón expressed his interest in Elorrio's Cristianismo y Revolución and wrote a letter to Elorrio that was later published in the journal, stating: "The revolution that is beginning will call into question not only capitalist society but also industrial society.
+Montoneros were also influenced by the polemic between their political mentors and inspirations: in 1969 Perón expressed his interest in Elorrio's Cristianismo y Revolución and wrote a letter to Elorrio that was later published in the journal.
+This letter stated:

+The revolution that is beginning will call into question not only capitalist society but also industrial society.
 The consumer society must die a violent death.
 The alienated society [sic] must disappear from history.
 We are trying a new and original world.
-The imagination has taken power."
-Amongst the list of the political mentors of the Montoneros, Richard Gillespie names Camilo Torres as the most important inspiration, as evidenced by the name of the Camilo Torres Commando, which was created in 1967 and was a precursor of the Montoneros, defining their ideology as "Peronism, socialism, Catholic liberationism, and armed struggle", and having "Latin American and Third World liberation" for its goal.
+The imagination has taken power.

+Among the list of the political mentors of the Montoneros, Richard Gillespie names Camilo Torres as the most important inspiration.
+This is evidenced by the name of the Camilo Torres Commando, which was created in 1967; it was a precursor of the Montoneros, defining its ideology as "Peronism, socialism, Catholic liberationism, and armed struggle" and having "Latin American and Third World liberation" for its goal.

 Liberation theology

-Despite its far-left ideology, Montoneros originated from middle-class and upper-middle-class Catholic and nationalist backgrounds.
-The core of Montonero ideology was Argentinian nationalism and Political Catholicism, which were later extended into Peronism and socialism.
-This connection was made possible by the influence of post-Vatican II Catholicism, as third-worldist and liberation theology Argentinian priests, also known as the worker-priests, would radicalize Catholic students into embracing these political currents.
-Priest Carlos Mugica, known for his work in shantytowns at the time, became a spiritual advisor of the Catholic students' organization at the National University of Central Buenos Aires, coming in contact with students that would become leading members of the Montoneros.
+Despite its far-left ideology, Montoneros originated in middle-class and upper-middle-class Catholic and nationalist backgrounds.
+The core of Montonero ideology was Argentinian nationalism and political Catholicism, which were later extended into Peronism and socialism.
+This connection was enabled by the influence of Catholicism after the Second Vatican Council, as third-worldist and liberation theology Argentinian priests—also known as the worker-priests—radicalized Catholic students into embracing these political currents.
+Priest Carlos Mugica, known for his work in shantytowns at the time, became a spiritual advisor of the Catholic students' organization at the National University of Central Buenos Aires; he came in contact with students who later became leading members of the Montoneros.
 Mugica promoted Peronism, arguing that he was "absolutely convinced that the liberation of my people will be through the Peronist movement.
 I know from the Gospel, from Christ's attitude, that I must see human history through the poor.
 And in Argentina the majority of the poor are Peronists."
-Catholicism was so central to Montoneros that the group started correspondence with Pope John Paul II, and also had its own chaplain, Catholic priest Jorge Adur, who became the Montoneros' emissary to the Vatican.
+Catholicism was so central to Montoneros that the group began corresponding with Pope John Paul II and also had its own chaplain—Catholic priest Jorge Adur—who became the Montoneros' emissary to the Vatican.

+Around 1964, Mugica contacted former members of a 1950s Peronist resistance organization known as the Tacuaristas, and he introduced them to his pupils.
+Mugica praised Peronism as an effective realization of Catholicism, arguing that Peronism and Catholicism were united in their goals of "love for the poor, for those persecuted for defending justice and for fighting against injustice".